BradleyCodeU/bradleycodeu.github.io/_apcsa/ch7arraysandarraylists/ch7pizzatoppings.md

 Use an ArrayList to store your favorite toppings for pizza.

+Detailed directions are given as comments in the starter code.

 ### Sample Run
 ```
 [Pepperoni, Mushroom, Sausage, Onion, Black Olives]